-Taking nutritional Boldo supplements can benefit cancer patients with Juvenile Myelomonocytic Leukemia on Trametinib treatment.
-But avoid Boldo supplements if on Venetoclax treatment for Non-Hodgkin Lymphoma.
-Similarly, taking nutritional supplement Boldo can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Boldo when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Boldo extracts or nutritional supplements may benefit Primary Inflammatory Myofibroblastic Tumor patients on Fluorouracil treatment over Soy Bean nutritional supplements.
+But Boldo supplements or Boldo extracts offer less benefit if on Radiation treatment for Primary Adamantinoma compared to Fennel.
+Similarly, taking nutritional supplements Boldo may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NRAS over Peppermint.
+But avoid nutritional supplements Boldo when at genetic risk of cancer due to mutation of gene ATM.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Non-Hodgkin Lymphoma or Juvenile Myelomonocytic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Boldo.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Inflammatory Myofibroblastic Tumor or Primary Adamantinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Boldo.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Boldo?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene KIT?
-Are the implications of taking Boldo supplements in Non-Hodgkin Lymphoma the same as Juvenile Myelomonocytic Leukemia?
-Is it one and the same if you are on treatment Venetoclax or on Trametinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Boldo extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same as due to mutation of gene ATM?
+Are the implications of Primary Inflammatory Myofibroblastic Tumor the same as Primary Adamantinoma?
+Is it one and the same if you are on treatment with Radiation or Fluorouracil?